paulo-granthon/hyper.nvim/README.md

 ## Enable hyper.nvim

 Make sure to call `load` at some point.
-If you use Lazy, you can do it like this:
+If you use Lazy, you can do it by declaring the plugin dependency like this:

 ```lua
 -- init.lua or plugins/hyper.lua